• Skip to primary navigation

 Back to the story.

-“Scott, that's really great news.
+“Scarlett, that's really great news.
 Congratulations.”

-“I'm really happy about it, Scott.”
+“I'm really happy about it, Scarlett.”

-“Well… Scott, that's such a wonderful thing to hear,” I mumbled in my surprise.
+“Well… Scarlett, that's such a wonderful thing to hear,” I mumbled in my surprise.
 “I think all that we did is made public speaking normal.
 That's really it.
 And we practiced it together, and we enjoyed one another, and we pushed ourselves to grow as speakers.”

 We sat smiling at each other.